MaastrichtU-IDS/get-started-with-docker/README.md

    ```

-## Task 5: Customize the Dockerfile
+## Task 5: Customize the Dockerfile 📦

-We will improve the `Dockerfile` of the JupyterLab container to have a custom image with additional packages installed 📦
+We will improve the `Dockerfile` of the JupyterLab container to have a custom image with additional packages installed.

 > See the [GitHub repository for the JupyterLab image](https://github.com/MaastrichtU-IDS/jupyterlab-on-openshift/).